-Recently on the blog, I shared this look where I had a cotton cableknit sweater tucked into pants.
-I received some questions here and on social media asking how to tuck in a sweater and not look a mess.
+Over the years, I have received a lot of questions from the Wardrobe Oxygen Community on how to tuck in a sweater and not look like a mess.
+I wrote about the do's and don'ts of tucking in your shirt, but a sweater is a whole other beast for tucking.
 How do you deal with the bulk of a sweater, especially when your body is soft and curvy?

 The biggest tip I have for how to tuck in a sweater is it's all an optical illusion.
-Rarely is my sweater completely tucked in, and even when it is, it is adjusted just so to look less bulky.
-I will share them below with examples of different times I have tucked in a sweater.
+Rarely is my sweater completely tucked in, and even when it is, it is adjusted just so as to look less bulky.
+I will share these styling tricks below with examples of different times I have tucked in a sweater.

 1. Focus on the Front of your Look